Princesseuh/erika.florist/crates/website/content/blog/sinarun-post-mortem/sinarun-post-mortem.md

 ### I got better at everything

 Both at hard and soft skills, I've learned a lot while working on SinaRun.
-From learning how to use Unity and C# better, level design, 3d modelling, to understanding how to manage a long-term project, to [improving my communication skills through interacting with the community](/articles/on-feedback#title), it's been quite the journey.
+From learning how to use Unity and C# better, level design, 3d modelling, to understanding how to manage a long-term project, to improving my communication skills by interacting with the community, it's been quite the journey.

 There's some things I did not get to touch on much, like marketing or sound design, but I did in fact learn a lot about those too, even if I can't say I did a particularly good job.